minexew/v6z80p/trunk/Contributions/Valen/c_programs/src/pong/readme2.txt

 Warning!
 --------
-SDCC doesnt set all globals to zero ! (this is violation of ANSI C rulez) you must manualy set them
+SDCC doesnt set all globals vars to zero ! (this is violation of ANSI C rulez) you must manualy set them, somewhere in C code.